LeonPatmore/go-redis-timestamp-based-generator/README.md

 **Case 1**

+Potential issue:

 1. New element is determined to be higher than latest timestamp.
-2. Timestamp update which is higher than the previous element.
+2. Timestamp update is triggered with a timestamp higher than the previous element.
 New element is not added to the list yet.
+Timestamp update finishes processing without the previous element.
 3. New element is added to list.

 In this case, the new element is not handled, but the timestamp is updated to a higher value.

-TODO: This needs to be handled.
+However, this library handles this case by doing the following:

+1. New element is determined to be higher than latest timestamp.
+2. Timestamp update is triggered with a timestamp higher than the previous element.
+The command update timestamp is queued in Redis, but is behind the command to add the previous timed element to the set (since the commands are part of a Lua script).
+3. New element is added to the list.
+4. Timestamp update updates timestamp.
+5. Timestamp update gets a list of all elements before this timestamp, which includes the new element from (1).
+6. New element is processed.